signalogic/SigSRF_SDK/paTest_readme.md

 &nbsp;<br/>

 Note that some entries include measurement data and some do not, which is typical of general log formats.
-Also note that entries do not have regular timestamps, so any extracted measurement data must be interpolated into a time series with linear sampling period, in order to apply standard signal processing algorithms.
+Also note that entries do not have linear timestamps, so any extracted measurement data types must be interpolated into one or more time series with linear sampling periods, in order to apply standard signal processing algorithms.

 <a name="InstallNotes"></a>
 # Install Notes